sveinse/lumina/README.md

 make debs
 ```

-It will build the package in `build/` and produce the debian files in `debs/`.
+It will build the package in `build/` and produce the debian files in `dist/`.

-**Note:** It is not recommended to build the Debian package directly like this.
-Debian pre-cleans the sources before building, and this clean can erase too
-much if there are other directories or packages being worked on in `contrib/`.
+**Note:** If you don't want to clobber your host environment with the
+build depends for building this package, please consider running this in
-See below for a Docker based build environment.
+a Docker container.
+See below.

 ### Cross building